Strečno Castle: Baroque conversion

-The last conversion took place in the half of the 17th century during Ferenc Wesselényi´s ownership.
-It was a baroque conversion of the fortifications consisting of three new bastions, one on the north, second on the south and third between these two on the west.
-At the end of the 17th century, the castle occupied the largest area.
-These modifications were connected with the preparation of The Wesselényi´s plot against The House of Habsburg in the years 1663-1664.
-After the suppression of the plot, the castle was taken by the army of Imre Thököly.
-At that period, the castle was considered as a most modern castle of The Vah region but in the hands of the rebel army was very difficult to conquer.
-This fact posed a security risk to the emperor Leopold I. After he reconquered the castle, he ordered a demolition in the 1698.
-The fortifications and the roofs were pulled down.
+The last conversion occurred in the second half of the 17th century during Ferenc Wesselényi´s ownership.
+The baroque conversion of the fortifications consisted of three new bastions: one on the north, the second on the south and the third between these two on the west.
+At the end of the 17th century, the castle occupied its greatest area.
+These modifications took place in the years 1663-1664, while Wesselényi prepared his plot against The House of Habsburg.
+After the suppression of the plot, the castle was captured by the army of Imre Thököly.
+During that period, the castle was considered as the most modern castle of The Vah region.
+In the hands of the rebel army it was very difficult to conquer.
+This fact posed a security risk to the emperor Leopold I who, after reconquering the castle, ordered its demolition in 1698.
+The fortifications and the rooves were pulled down.
 Also the well was filled up.
-This decision resulted in the failure of the castle.
-The castle began to be a ruin for more than 350 years.
+These measures resulted in the deterioration of the castle.
+The castle fell into ruin for more than 350 years.

 Period of decline

-None of later owners had changed this status.
-At the beginning of the 20th century, the castle was sold to a businessman Samuel Hahn.
+None of the later owners had changed this status.
+At the beginning of the 20th century, the castle was sold to a businessman, Samuel Hahn.
 He started demounting the castle for building material.
 Luckily, the profit was not as big as he expected, so he stopped that activity.
-Also, the catholic church stand up against a destruction by Hahn.
+Also, the catholic church stands up against the destruction of Hahn.
 In the 1944, from 31.
 August 1944 to 3.
 September during the World War II., there were Fight in the Strečno Gorge (Bitka v Strečnianskej tiesňave) - an important fight of Slovak National Uprising between German Ohlen and Jung´s group and The first Czechoslovak army commanded by J. Dobrovodký and E. Perko along with partisans led by col. G. de Lannurien.
 During these fights, the castle was damaged by German bombs during the artillery attack on Czechoslovak positions at the castle.

 Reconstruction

-Bad condition of the object endangering high-road below resulted into discussion about an acute importance of a reconstruction in the 1960s.
-A decade later, in the 1974, the reconstruction started and lasted for 21 years until 1995 because of its technical and financial complexity.
+A bad condition of the object endangering high-road below resulted in a discussion about the acute importance of reconstruction in the 1960s.
+A decade later, in 1974, the reconstruction started and lasted for 21 years until 1995 because of its technical and financial complexity.
 Unluckily, the result of the reconstruction was not ideal.
-A lot of monolithic concrete and new-built constructions have been used, which changed previous romantic character of ruins.
+A lot of monolithic concrete and built constructions have been used, which changed the previous romantic character of ruins.

 Presence

-Nowadays, an appearance is in the between of ruin and a well-preserved castle because the roofs were not rebuilt to its original look.
-After the reconstruction of the castle, there are the exposures of the regional museum.
-From 1965, 22 parts of the castle are registered on the list of national cultural heritage.
+Nowadays, the castle appears between a ruin and a well-preserved castle because the roofs were not rebuilt to their original look.
+After the castle was rebuilt, the region museum was exposed.
+From 1965, 22 parts of the castle were registered on the list of national cultural heritage.